 若想阅读中文版本，请在网页的右边 “Google Translate” 点击选择 中文简体 (Chinese Simplified）或 繁体 (Chinese Traditional) 翻译。可能食谱读起来会怪怪的，所以如果有疑问都可以问哦！

 This is a moist chiffon cake, so you can very well eat it on its own with some tea or coffee.
-I guess milk goes quite well with this cake for the kids, haha!

 For some hot weather treat, you can also pair it with a dollop of cold whipped cream.